ieCecchetti/fluttest/README.md

 # fluttest
-Bunch of Flutter project following udemy tutorials
+Bunch of Flutter projects following udemy tutorials.
+For other information just mail me to ienricocecchetti@gmail.com